Secure Retirement Income

 Access to savings

-However, SRI is designed for long-term investment, and taking savings out will reduce future guaranteed income and the value of other benefits.
+However, Secure Retirement Income is designed for long-term investment, and taking savings out will reduce future guaranteed income and the value of other benefits

 Leave money to loved ones